Aboudjem/composiohq-awesome-claude-plugins/README.md

 A curated list of production-ready plugins for Claude Code to supercharge your development workflow.
 </p>

-> **Want plugins that do more than generate text?** The [connect-apps](./connect-apps) plugin lets Claude send emails, create issues, post to Slack, and take actions across 500+ apps.
+> **Want plugins that do more than generate text?** The [connect-apps](./connect-apps) plugin lets Claude send emails, create issues, post to Slack, and take actions across 1000+ apps.

 ---

-## Quickstart: Connect Claude to 500+ Apps

-The **[connect-apps](./connect-apps)** plugin lets Claude perform real actions - send emails, create issues, post to Slack.
-It handles auth and connects to 500+ apps using Composio under the hood.
+## Give your skills real-world actions

+Skills tell your agent **how** to work.
+An MCP Gateway gives it secure access to the tools it needs.

+Composio [MCP Gateway](https://composio.dev/mcp-gateway) provides a single MCP endpoint for 1,000+ integrations with built-in authentication, team-based access controls, audit logs, and production-ready reliability.

 ### 1. Clone & Run